chinamike65/hugo-tuolesi/content/book4/book4en.md

 That is to say, if a person makes offerings, such as food, umbrellas, banners, lamps, etc., to the Buddhas and Tathagatas devoutly during the ages of kalpas as many as the number of sands in the Ganges, this kind of merit must be very, great.

-But there is a kind of merit that is even greater than this, that is, in the era of the end of the Dharma when the Buddhist Dharma is destroyed, if you keep a single precept day and night, your blessings will exceed the former.
+But there is a kind of merit that is even greater than this, that is, in the era of the end of the Dharma when the Buddhist Dharma is destroyed, if you keep a single precept day and night, your merit will exceed the former.

 113

 At the end of the Dharma period, if someone can really practice hard and become liberated, he will be very fast, and he will become a Buddha very fast.

-Because liberation is achieved during this period, there are many causes and conditions for liberation, and it is relatively easy to accumulate blessings.
+Because liberation is achieved during this period, there are many causes and conditions for liberation, and it is relatively easy to accumulate merit.

-Every stimuli from the outside world, every affliction of oneself, every encounter, and debtor, if one can deal with it with bodhicitta, it is an opportunity to accumulate blessings and eliminate karmic obstacles.
+Every stimuli from the outside world, every affliction of oneself, every encounter, and debtor, if one can deal with it with bodhicitta, it is an opportunity to accumulate merit and eliminate karmic obstacles.

 The bodhisattvas in the Land of Ultimate Bliss saw this, so they vowed to be reborn in our southern Zhanbu continent.